 Having spent an amazing month exploring Mexico’s Yucatan Peninsula, we’ve put together our recommended Yucatan road trip itinerary.
-From party loving Tulum to the historic Chichen Itza and Uxmal to the beauty of the crystal clear cenotes, the Yucatan Peninsula is spectacular and one of our favourite places to visit in Mexico.
+From party-loving Tulum to the historic Chichen Itza and Uxmal to the beauty of the crystal clear cenotes, the Yucatan Peninsula is spectacular and one of our favorite places to visit in Mexico.
 For those of you planning your own Yucatan itinerary, we wanted to share our guide to the Yucatan including the best things to do and what to see.
 Enjoy!

 Yucatan Road Trip: Itinerary and Route Map

 With its excellent roads and good driving standards, the Yucatan is the perfect part of Mexico for a road trip and the sights are spectacular.
 We followed a circular route starting and ending in the resort town of Cancun, the point of arrival and departure for most Yucatan travellers.

 Yucatan Road Trip: Route and Map